needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 * Provides the functions to list and select Organizations.
 * Provides the functions to list and select Projects.
 * Performs a basic search to list the assets of the selected Project.
-* Provides the functions to create, read, update, delete assets.

 ### Create an interface for all UI scripts